skillcap/tracert-recorder/README.md

 # tracert-recorder
-A windows console application that records multiple tracert requests and places each into their own .csv file for use with statistical software.
+A windows console application that records multiple tracert requests simultaneously and places each into their own .csv file for use with statistical software.

 Unix support to be added in the near future!